dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

 Sometimes an instance field doesn't change after it has been initialized, but can't be initialized until after the instance is constructed.
 For example, it may need to reference `this` or some other field on the instance.
-In cases like, that, consider making the field `late final`.
+In cases like that, consider making the field `late final`.
+When you do, you may also be able to initialize the field at its declaration.

 ### DO use getters for operations that conceptually access properties.